ipozdeev/it-skills-for-research/command-line.md

   ```

   is supposed to display "hello";
-- write a text document describing the steps necessary for a user without superuser privileges to create a cron job on a Linux server that runs every second day at 17:00 executing script "runner.sh 'hello'" (no need to create the job, just describe the steps);
+- write a text document describing the steps necessary for a user without superuser privileges to create a cron job on a Linux server that runs every second day at 17:00 executing script "runner.sh 'hello'".
-- place all files above in folder "homework/week1" (you will commit and push them once we've covered version control).